tealvince/OBDGauge/README.md

 To read to and write from the K-Line, a dual comparator chip does the work of converting between 5V and 12V logic levels, using voltage dividers to yield 6V and 2.5V reference voltages.
-The output of the "write" comparator goes to a PNP transistor to pull the k-line low when sending data back to the PCM.
+The output of the "write" comparator goes to a PNP transistor to pull the k-line low when sending data back to the PCM, safely sinking more current than the comparator can on its own.

-To power the arduino, the 12V OBD output is fed to a 9V voltage regulator, which in turn feeds in built-in regulator on the Arduino nano.
+To power the arduino, the 12V OBD output is fed to a 9V voltage regulator, which in turn feeds in built-in regulator on the Arduino nano.  the extra regulator adds a layer of safety against power fluctions over 12V.
 A large capacitor briefly keeps the unit running long enough to save state to persistent memory on power-off.

 ## Software